 China and South Korea group tour for history buffs and gastronomes.

-This first-class group tour designed for history buffs and gastronomes combines the best of China and South Korea giving the guest an authentic introduction to these dynamic East Asian countries.
+This first-class group tour designed for history buffs and gastronomes combines the best of China and South Korea giving the guest an authentic introduction to these two dynamic East Asian countries.
 If you have little interest in history and politics, then this tour is not for you.